spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-and-starter-project.md

 ### Congratulations!

 You've successfully set up and launched the Starter Project and the GDK!
-To start developing, we recommend following our Multiserver Shooter tutorial where you can try out the GDK’s development experience by adding a new feature to the Starter Project and test it across two servers.
+If you haven't already, we recommend following our Multiserver Shooter tutorial where you can try out the GDK’s development experience by adding a new feature to a project, and test it across two servers.

-If you have an existing Unreal multiplayer project, you can follow our detailed [porting guide]({{urlRoot}}/content/get-started/porting-unreal-project-to-gdk.md) to get it onto the GDK!
+If you have an existing Unreal multiplayer project, you can follow our detailed [porting guide]({{urlRoot}}/content/get-started/porting-unreal-project-to-gdk.md) to get it onto the GDK.

+You are now ready to add multiserver functionality on top of the Starter Project.
+Check out the documentation on [cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs), [handover]({{urlRoot}}/content/handover-between-server-workers) and [Singleton Actors]({{urlRoot}}/content/singleton-actors).

+We will be releasing more tutorials and examples as the GDK matures.
+Stay tuned!